plesubc/presentation/html/Markdown/2025-01-20_Census_Data.md

 ## Learning objectives

-- Understand how Census data is released
+- Understand how Census data is collected and released <!-- .element: class="fragment" -->
-- Select appropriate Census geographies
-- Know how to download Census data
+- Find and download Census data and boundary files <!-- .element: class="fragment" -->
+- Learn about supporting data and tools (e.g. CanMap Content Suite) <!-- .element: class="fragment" -->
+- Distinguish among map types <!-- .element: class="fragment" -->

 Note: This session is an overview and doesn't allow time for hands-on discovery.
 It will introduce you to terms and resources that should help you navigate Statistics Canada Census resources.
 If you have further questions please contact us for individual support.

----

-## Assumptions for this class

-- Goal is to understand and access *Census* data
-- Emphasis is on using the data for mapping
-- Other useful resources (e.g. DMTI) are listed but not demonstrated

-Note: given the relatively short time and the emphasis on Census of Canada data, we are not covering other resources that are may be useful, such as the SimplyAnalytics platform or the DMTI CanMap Content suite.
-We'll briefly mention them, however, so you're aware that these additional resources can enhance your work and may be worth exploring.
+The presentation will introduce you to a couple of places where you can find Census Data to use for mapping.
+Please bear in mind this is just an orientation to get you started - depending on your goals there may be other Census products better suited to your needs.
+If you have questions about finding data of any kind (not just Census), please contact us at UBC Library.

 Possibly ask students for show of hands, to prompt engagement and gauge class level (could be different questions)
 - who has prior experience working with Census data?
-    - who has experience with DMTI's CanMap Content suite?

 ---